Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 1905

-This technique marks a departure from the Impressionists’ approach, who used color and brushstroke to capture the observable effects of light.
+This technique marks a departure from the Impressionists’ approach, where color and brushstrokes were used to capture the observable effects of light.
 While Impressionists were driven by external observations, Expressionists like Matisse were motivated by internal emotions and subjective experiences.

 term to know